A dockworkers strike could shut down the Red Hook Container...

 Under the 1947 Taft-Hartley Act, the president can intervene and request that both parties go back to the drawing board.

 "Things will go south very quickly, and then you're going to get an immediate intervention from the federal government.
-At this point, the federal government is a wait and see," said Rodrigue.
+At this point, the federal government is a wait and see," Rodrigue said.

 Will supply of any products be impacted?

-It’s hard to predict what inventory will be effected but there are looming concerns across a wide range of industries.
-Jonathan Gold, vice president of Supply Chain & Customs Policy at the National Retail Federation, said, "If the ports are shut down that means we can't bring products into the country.
+It’s hard to predict the inventory that will be effected, but there are looming concerns across a wide range of industries.
+Jonathan Gold, vice president of Supply Chain & Customs Policy at the National Retail Federation, said, "If the ports are shut down, that means we can't bring products into the country.
 And the challenge is that this is the most important time for the retail industry," Gold said, adding it is peak shipping season.
 In a recent letter to President Joe Biden, the federation, along with 177 trade groups, called on the administration to step in if a strike occurs.

 SUBSCRIBE